joelchrono12/joelchrono12.ml/_posts/2023-12-11-my-favorite-podcasts-of-2023.md

 ## Eye of The Duck

-I listened to a couple "series" of this podcast, its all about finding the scene that makes the movie what it is.
-Not a movie review podcasts, but something else, and its great.
+I listened to a couple "series" of this podcast, it's all about finding the scene that makes the movie what it is.
+Not a movie review podcasts, but something else, and it's great.
 The hosts really know what they're talking about and I just enjoy their voices a lot too.

 ## Ars Paradoxica

 Time travel science fiction drama.
 A scientist from the 21st century ends up stuck in the 1940s, World War 2 is still a thing, and a fantastic story develops from there.
-Great characters and a fantastic use of the time travel trope, feels really grounded and the format is great, as the story is shown in recorded tapes, not always in the right order, and its just fantastic.
+Great characters and a remarkable use of the time travel trope, feels really grounded and the format is great, as the story is shown in recorded tapes, not always in the right order, and it makes the story a lot more engaging.
 Don't miss out on this one, please.

 ## Already Gone

-This is my favorite true crime podcast, pretty well researched.
+This is my favorite true-crime podcast, pretty well researched.
 There are many true crime podcasts out there but since I like to listen to them while sleeping, I find the usage of random sounds or stuff like phone recordings to annoy me a lot.
 This podcast hosted by Nina Innsted is quite light on SFX and her voice is very soothing for me, so I love it.

 # The Obvious Mentions